Anzac Cove — ANZAC Day remembrance

 A renewed Tauranga RSA for veterans, whānau, and remembrance.

-The Tauranga RSA now operates from Chadwick House in Greerton, focusing its energy on welfare support, remembrance, and community connection across the Bay of Plenty.
+The Tauranga RSA now operates from Chadwick House in Greerton, focusing its energy on support, remembrance, and community connection across the Bay of Plenty.

 About The RSA